jonathanunderwood/outsider/README.md

 ## Pre-requisites

-This software is written using Python 2.7, and should also work with Python 3, though that is currently untested.
+This software is written using Python 3.4.
 It requires PyQt5 and PyUSB.
+Python 2 isn't supported at present, but if you have a real need for Python 2 support, email me and I'll consider adding it.

 ### Fedora 22
 The following command should install all necessary pre-requisites:

-    dnf install python-qt5 pyusb
+    dnf install python3-setuptools python3-qt5 python3-pyusb

+### Ubuntu 14.04

+    apt-get install  python3-setuptools python3-qt5 python-usb

 ### Other distributions